LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 3. **Manual sync** - allows the admin to choose a past period of time to manually sync into Salesforce (Due to various reasons: server issues, agent wasn’t logged in, errors etc...).
 4. **“Sync Chat” button on the chat transcript record** - allows on-demand sync with LE servers for a specific chat transcript record.

-   **Note:** These sync processes are one sided, from LiveEngage to Salesforce only, no information is transferred from Salesforce to LiveEngage.
+   **Note:** These sync processes are one sided, from the Conversational Cloud to Salesforce only, no information is transferred from Salesforce to the Conversational Cloud.

 ### **Schedule a periodic sync job**